 Kharkiv, 2-6 December 2019.
 The 2nd session of the 5th installment of Social Intermediary School was held.
 The study group was described in detail in the previous publication Fifth Year of Social Intermediaries School – the Next Step to a New Profession in Ukraine

-The 5-day session included both traditional training modules, which were outlined in the publication about the 4th year of the School
+The 5-day session included both traditional training modules, which were outlined in the publication about the 4th year of the School, and the new ones.

 A new workshop was implemented by Olena Znatkova, an alumna of the 1st Social Intermediaries School (SIS), an internally displaced person from Luhansk.
 Her workshop “Civic Participation – What is it and why it is needed?” featured the format of dialogue interaction “The World Café” and artwork based dialogue tool “Power Flower”, developed by Canadian social change educators, adapted by her for the context of the relationship between activists and authorities.
 She brought “flower” paintings of civil servants and compared the results with the students.
 See the video with results presentation (in Ukrainian and Russian).

 A new workshop by Igor Dubrovskiy “We are modelling changes” addressed the changes in the group behaviour caused by different attitudes towards the interaction between the society and authorities.
 The workshop featured the group interactions where participants had to find a way to establish the quick contact with citizens or authorities.
 See some fragments of the training (in Ukrainian)

 A traditional interactive lecture by Nataliya Zubar “Role of social intermediaries in the information security” was complemented by the list of cognitive biases used in information war and the basic ideas of debiasing.

 A student from Lyman, Donetsk oblast Oleksiy Kachan have brought a new practice into the SIS work – unique energizers tailored for the conflict related occasions.
 Oleksiy develops customised energizers for the SIS 5.3 as one of his homework assignments.